CloudDataPalina/automotive-sales-bi/README.md

 - Customer sentiment trends

 The solution transforms structured operational datasets into strategic, decision-ready insights for management.
-The dashboards simulate real-world executive reporting scenarios and performance monitoring environments.
+The dashboards simulate real-world executive reporting environments and strategic performance monitoring scenarios.

 Implemented in: